This list of the top things to do in January in DC (updated for 2023).

 MLK Holiday DC Parade and Festival

-This annual peace walk & parade begins at noon on January 16th at 2700 MLK Avenue and Howard Road SE and continues to Anacostia Park for the free festival.
+This free annual peace walk & parade begins at noon on January 15th.

-Before the parade, there is a peace walk that is coordinated by the Coalition for Peace, to promote peace and positivity in D.C.’s youth.
+Before the parade, there is usually a peace walk that is coordinated by the Coalition for Peace to promote peace and positivity among D.C.’s youth.

 7. Go to Monster Jam